Tripl3Six/AlphaHack-v2/README.md

 will be confronted & will be asked to change<br>
 or delete their mistakes by the creator of this program.<br>
 To share it the link most be https://sulfuricbliss3.github.io/alphahack<br>
+If you'd like to chat with us we have a discord group: https://discord.gg/cvh6Mht<br>
 --------------------<br>
 [Pleαse contαct the developers of eαch code for permission to copy.];<br>
 My permission to use dragop code 1 http://imgur.com/6xCQAyT<br>